precap/dcc-ex.github.io/docs/ex-commandstation/ready-to-run/connecting.rst

    Engine Driver App Icon

 Once loaded, select your preferences when the Intro/Setup wizard launches.
+You can skip to the next paragraph if you see the "Welcome to Engine Driver" Wizard screen.
 If you have already used Engine Driver, you can run the wizard again from the app menu:

 .. figure:: /_static/images/engine_driver/ed_preferences1.png
    :alt: Engine Driver App Menu